IvanZ505/runb-notes/docs/os-design/2-virtualization.md

 - For example: Run for 1 ms to ensure there is a ceiling on the incurred switching costs.
 - Not perfectly fair when the number of processes grows so large.

+---

+- Given for instance a target latency of 20 ms.
+- **Example 1:**
+	- Two runnable processes of equal niceness, then both processes will run for 10 ms each before being pre-empted in favor of the other process.
+- **Example 2:**
+	- If there are 10 processes of equal niceness, each runs for 2 ms each.

 ### Preventing Gaming

 - **Problem:** Higher priority job could trick scheduler and get more CPU by performing I/O right before the time-slice ends.